-LEMG 425 Land and Energy Management Law
+LEMG 425 Oil and Gas Law

 Fundamentals of law and regulation in the energy industry, with particular emphasis on the oil and gas industry.
 Focus will be on ownership of mineral rights; oil and gas leases, contracts, and right of ways; and certain environmental issues affecting the energy industry.
+Offered spring of even years.

-Prerequisite: Management 315.
+Prerequisite: Land & Energy Management 201 and Management 315.

-LEMG 497 Internship in Land & Energy Management
+LEMG X97 Internship in Land & Energy Management